drshahizan/special-topic-data-engineering/assignment/data-scraping/submission/part1/Regex/Regex_Report.md

 - The examples of how the data can be queried and analyzed using MongoDB.

 <h3> 5.
 Conclusion</h3>

-- Summarize the main points of the assignment and restate the importance of web scraping multimedia content for data analysis.
-- Offer suggestions for future research or analysis using the data set obtained from Flickr.
+<p align=justify>To summarize, the purpose of this assignment is to scrape image content from Flickr and store the extracted data in a database.
+Json, OpenCV, and Python are the tools and libraries used in this web scraping.
+It is possible to scrape a large number of images and their metadata through web scraping.
+This is due to the fact that web scraping multimedia content can benefit data analysis by storing data in MongoDB.
+MongoDB is an excellent choice for storing multimedia content data due to its flexibility, scalability, binary data support and high-performance queries.
+Following that, future research or analysis could identify a trend in frequent camera brand used in photography, model camera used, and popular photographer using the data set obtained from Flickr. </p>